Jordan

 Jordan is a semi-arid country, covering an area of 89,342 km2 with a population of 11.5 million, making it the eleventh-most populous Arab country.
 The dominant majority, or around 95% of the country's population, is Sunni Muslim, with the rest being mostly Arab Christian.
 Jordan was mostly unscathed by the violence that swept the region following the Arab Spring in 2010.
 From as early as 1948, Jordan has accepted refugees from multiple neighbouring countries in conflict.
 An estimated 2.1 million Palestinian refugees, most of whom hold Jordanian citizenship, as well as 1.4 million Syrian refugees, were residing in Jordan in 2015.
 The kingdom is also a refuge for thousands of Christian Iraqis fleeing persecution.
 While Jordan continues to accept refugees, the large Syrian influx during the 2010s has placed substantial strain on national resources and infrastructure.

-The sovereign state is a constitutional monarchy, but the king holds wide executive and legislative powers.
+The sovereign state is a semi-constitutional monarchy, but the king holds wide executive and legislative powers.
 Jordan is a founding member of the Arab League and the Organisation of Islamic Cooperation.
 Jordan has a high Human Development Index, ranking 100th, and is considered a lower middle income economy.
 The Jordanian economy, one of the smallest economies in the region, is attractive to foreign investors based upon a skilled workforce.
 Jordan is a major tourist destination, also attracting medical tourism with its well-developed health sector.
 Nonetheless, a lack of natural resources, large flow of refugees, and regional turmoil have hampered economic growth.